openid/fapi/fapi-2_0-security-profile.md

  1. shall only use authorization server metadata (such as the authorization endpoint) retrieved from the metadata document as specified in [@!OIDD] and [@!RFC8414]
  1. shall ensure that the issuer URL used as the basis for retrieving the authorization server metadata is obtained from an authoritative source and using a secure channel, such that it cannot be modified by an attacker
  1. shall ensure that this issuer URL and the `issuer` value in the obtained metadata match
+ 1. shall initiate an authorization process only with the End-User's explicit or implicit consent and protect initiation of an authorization process against Cross-Site Request Forgery, thereby enabling the End-User to be aware of the context in which a flow was started

  **NOTE**: